What You’ll Learn 📊

 change scaling of online or offline channels.

-So you could store only the raw data and then in analyze perform all needed mathematics.
-There are several ways to perform math analysis on already acquired data.
+There are several ways to perform mathematical analysis on already acquired data.

-Let's start with a simple one.
-To add a simple math channel like filter we select the channel from channel selector, right-click and select Add math and then choose appropriate math.
+Let’s start with a simple one.
+To add a basic math channel—such as a filter—we select the channel from the Channel Selector, right-click, choose Add Math, and then select the appropriate mathematical function.

-In this example, we have added the FIR filter.
-When the filter is set, data is automatically recalculated and put into the current display.
+In this example, we have added an FIR filter.
+Once the filter is set, the data is automatically recalculated and displayed in the current view.

-Next, we can edit the created or any other math channel (either added during measurement or offline) and modify or delete it by clicking on the math channel and choosing Edit math or Delete math (in this case Edit FIR filter or Delete FIR filter).
+Next, we can edit the created math channel (or any other math channel added during measurement or offline) by clicking on it and selecting either Edit Math or Delete Math (in this case, Edit FIR Filter or Delete FIR Filter).

-With click ok Edit, editing window of chosen math will pop up, allowing us to change calculation parameters.
-Upon closing the channels will be automatically recalculated.
+By clicking Edit, the editing window for the selected math function will open, allowing us to change the calculation parameters.
+After closing the window, the channels will automatically be recalculated.

-More advanced math can be defined in the math section by pressing the Offline math button or Setup button from the top menu.
+More advanced math can be defined in the Math section by pressing the Offline Math button or the Setup button from the top menu.

-When finished, go back to Review.
-Please note, that the Offline math icon changed to Recalculate.
+When finished, go back to the Review tab.
+Please note that the Offline Math icon will now change to Recalculate.

-Therefore select start and end for recalculation and press Recalculate.
-All added math channels will be calculated.
-When recalculated, the button changes again to Offline math, notifying that we can go back to math and modify the results to get the perfect results.
-We can change the color, scale, and offset of any channel.
+Next, select the start and end time range for recalculation and press Recalculate.
+All added math channels will be calculated accordingly.
+Once recalculated, the button changes back to Offline Math, indicating that we can return to the math setup and modify parameters to refine the results.
+Additionally, we can change the color, scale, and offset of any channel.

-We can also choose that DewesoftX automatically recalculates the data when zooming IN or OUT.
-This can be very useful when searching for an absolute minimum of maximum for the specific time slice.
+DewesoftX also allows automatic recalculation of data when zooming in or out, which is particularly useful when searching for an absolute minimum or maximum within a specific time slice.

-We can save the results of post-processing by pressing the Save button.
+Finally, we can save the results of post-processing by clicking the Save button.

 How to use apply action?

-Another option is to choose multiple files in the Analyse -> Data files and the choosing Apply action.
+Another option is to select multiple files under Analyse → Data Files, and then choose Apply Action.

-Another option is to choose multiple files in the Analyse -> Data files and the choosing Apply action.
+Another option is to select multiple files under Analyse → Data Files, and then choose Apply Action.

-Select the original setup or data file with the defined offline math.
-Make sure that the channels in selected files are the same as in the original file.
-A progress bar will be shown and all the files will be recalculated.
+Next, select the original setup or data file that contains the defined offline math.
+Ensure that the channels in the selected files match those in the original file.
+A progress bar will appear, and all the selected files will be recalculated accordingly.

 How to lock a file?

-We have seen that it is possible to alter the data files as we like.
-Quite often it is required to keep the files intact and lock them for further processing.
-This can be achieved by locking the data file.
-Open the data file and choose File locking.
+We have seen that it is possible to modify data files as needed.
+However, it is often necessary to preserve the integrity of these files by locking them to prevent further processing.
+This can be done by enabling file locking.
+To do so, open the data file and select File Locking.

-We can lock the files with a password which must be entered the next time the file is opened, or we can lock the files permanently.
+Files can be locked in two ways: With a password, which must be entered the next time the file is opened, or Permanently, which prevents any further modifications without the option to unlock.

 How to print and copy data?